whitewater-guide/gorge/README.md

 - standalone distribution.
 Gorge can be distibuted as standalone linux/mac/windows program, so you can execute it from cli and get harvested results in your stdout.
 In case you don't want docker and gorge server.
 - pushing data downstream.
 Instead of pulling data from gorge, we can make gorge push data to your project.

+## Data sources

+You can find the list of our data sources and thier statuses [here](scripts/README.md)

 ## Usage